Astra-Appalachia/astra-appalachia.github.io/_posts/missions/2023-01-27-Special-VoidStrike.md

 When the Attacking side's reserves become available, they enter play from the Attacker's table edge.
 The Defending side's reserves arrive from any other table edge.

-{% include figure image_path="/assets/images/maps/Deployment_VoidStrike.png" alt="Deployment Map for the _Void Strike_ Mission Type." caption="*Credit: The Hours Heresy Book 3, Games Workshop Limited*" %}
+{% include figure image_path="/assets/images/maps/Deployment_VoidStrike.png" alt="Deployment Map for the _Void Strike_ Mission Type." caption="*Credit: The Horus Heresy Book 3, Games Workshop Limited*" %}

 ## Special Rules